-The school has close links with a neighbouring school and external services via a loan scheme is able to access assisted technology for children who will benefit.
+The school has close links with local specialist schools, in particular Phoenix school and Stephen Hawking school, and is able to access additional equipment via a loan scheme to access assisted technology for children who will benefit.

-5.11 Evaluating the effectiveness of SEN provision
+5.11 Evaluating the effectiveness of SEND provision

-We evaluate the effectiveness of provision for pupils with SEN by:
+We evaluate the effectiveness of provision for pupils with SEND by:

 - Reviewing pupils' individual progress towards their targets each term

 - Reviewing the impact of interventions

 - Using pupil questionnaires

-- Monitoring by the SENCO
+- Monitoring by the SENDCO

 - Holding annual reviews for pupils with EHC plans

-5.12 Enabling pupils with SEN to engage in activities available to those in the school who do not have SEN
+5.12 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND

-All of our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs.
+Extra-curricular activities and school visits are available to SEND pupils where appropriate, including, our before-and after-school clubs.

-All pupils are encouraged to go on our residential trip
+All pupils are encouraged to go on our residential trips